mcavallo-git/Coding/pinouts/pinout - pc-fan-voltage-reducers-stepdowns-diodes.md

 ***

-- ## Diodes act as resistors if the marking around the center of their body is receiving fki w
+- ## Diodes act as resistors if the marking around the center of their body is closer to the Cathode side
   ![pinout - diode_anode-cathode](pinout%20-%20diode_anode-cathode.svg)

 ***